 Social Security Said that I Would be Able to Return to Work.
 Should I Wait to See if My Health Improves or Should I Appeal?

 You have a limited time to appeal your initial denial – don’t wait to see if your health improves.
-Contact Rosenfeld & Morgan today.
+Contact The Morgan Law Firm today.
 Let our experience help get you the benefits you deserve.

 Absolutely.
 We’re not like some firms where you won’t meet your attorney or representative until moments before your hearing.
 We’ll work with you and meet with you in-person before your hearing ever takes place.

 What is the Difference Between a Lawyer and a Non-Attorney Advocate?

 Non-attorneys are allowed to help people under the Social Security Administration’s rules.
 They may not have the expertise necessary to help you.
 They are not lawyers.
 They can help you file your initial claim, but if your claim is denied (and most are) you will want legal counsel to proceed to the next step.

 If you have questions about your eligibility, you should probably be working with an attorney.

 How Much Does it Cost to Hire The Morgan Law Firm for My Social Security Disability Claim?